sindresorhus/p-race/readme.md

 Type: [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)

-You can use `signal` to each iterable's element to abort remaining promises when resolve the first promise.
+You can pass the `signal` to each iterable's element to abort remaining promises when resolve the first promise.

 *Requires Node.js 16 or later.*